What is Static Analysis?

 For C and C++, in addition to a full range of static code analysis capabilities and over 2,200 rules (the most of any tool on the market, based on implementations of MISRA, MISRA C++, FDA, Scott Meyers’ Effective C++, Effective STL, and other established sources), Parasoft C/C++test provides a unified solution for your development testing practices.
 It generates and executes unit tests; enables several types of code coverage, including line, statement, block, path, decision (branch), simple condition, and MC/DC coverage; provides runtime analysis; and comes with a tool qualification kit for complying with functional safety standards.

 To gain automated workflows that enhance collaboration and efficiency, these static analysis engines integrate with Parasoft DTP, which provides workflows for integrating quality into your SDLC, so you can define your development policy and then automatically enforce non-functional requirements.
-For example, static analysis is automatically executed during the build, violations are reported to DTP, where they are processed, and results are sent back to the engineer’s IDE for remediation.
+For example, static analysis is automatically executed during the build, violations are reported to DTP, where they are processed, and results are sent back to the engineer’s IDE, to view for remediation.

 DTP also performs intelligent analytics, which enable these workflows to automatically assess the quality and risk of your software development.
 For instance, DTP can look for systemic issues associated with the programming process, or correlate a severe violation in code produced by a junior engineer with a set of unit tests and coverage information to determine how much risk is associated with the module.
 If the correlation points to a risk level above a specific threshold, then the violation may trigger a specific continuous process improvement workflow that involves peer code review and additional analysis, in addition to the normal defect remediation tasks.